ZeitOnline/briefkasten/README.rst

 - `Dropbox.process` is

-  - the only entry point into and encapsulates the entire cleansing process
+  x the only entry point into and encapsulates the entire cleansing process

-  - a long-running, synchronous call that always succeeds (to the caller)
+  x a long-running, synchronous call that always succeeds (to the caller)

-  - but catches underlying failures and updates the status of the dropbox accordingly
+  x but catches underlying failures and updates the status of the dropbox accordingly

-  - always calls cleanup
+  x always calls cleanup

-  - separate 'private' tasks:
+  x separate 'private' tasks:

-  - if we have attachments:
+  x if we have attachments:

-    - create uncleansed, encrypted fallback copy of attachments
+    x create uncleansed, encrypted fallback copy of attachments
       - failures:
         - no valid keys

-    - clean attachments (this also encrypts them)
+    x clean attachments (this also encrypts them)
       - failures:
-        - no cleansers configured
+        x no cleansers configured
-        - no cleansers available
+        x no cleansers available
         - time-out

-    - archive clean attachments if cleaning was successful and size is over limit
+    x archive clean attachments if cleaning was successful and size is over limit

     - archive uncleaned attachments if cleaning failed (re-uses the initially created encrypted backup before that is wiped during cleanup)

-    - notify editors via email
+    x notify editors via email

-      - (include cleaned attachments if cleaning was sucessful and size below limit)
-      - otherwise include link to share
+      x (include cleaned attachments if cleaning was sucessful and size below limit) x otherwise include link to share

 feature: large attachments support